AdobeDocs/experience-manager-cloud-service.en/help/assets/asset-properties.md

 ### Derived properties after uploading an asset {#derived-properties}

-Once you upload an asset, the content module of Adobe GenStudio derives some properties that are generated automatically.
+Once you upload an asset, the Content Hub derives some properties that are generated automatically.
 The following is a list of some of them:

 * **Size:** Size demonstrates the logical value of an asset as per its dimensions.
-It clarifies the space that an asset is taking in a repository. [!DNL The content module of Adobe GenStudio] supports assets up to 2GB.
+It clarifies the space that an asset is taking in a repository. [!DNL The Content Hub] supports assets up to 2GB.

 <!--* **Tags:** Tags help you categorize assets that can be browsed and searched more efficiently.
 Tagging helps in propagating the appropriate taxonomy to other users and workflows. -->

-* **Smart Tags:** [!DNL The content module of Adobe GenStudio] uses Adobe Sensei's smart content services to train assets using recognition algorithm on the tags-based structure.
+* **Smart Tags:** [!DNL The Content Hub] uses Adobe Sensei's smart content services to train assets using recognition algorithm on the tags-based structure.
 This content intelligence is then used to apply relevant tags on a different set of assets.
 Smart Tags increase the content velocity of your projects by helping that you find relevant assets quickly.
-The smart tags are an example of asset information that is not contained in the image. [!DNL The content module of Adobe GenStudio] automatically applies smart tags to assets, by default.
+The smart tags are an example of asset information that is not contained in the image. [!DNL The Content Hub] automatically applies smart tags to assets, by default.

 * **Color Tags:** [Color tags](#https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/assets/manage/color-tag-images.html?lang=en) help you recognize an asset using colors that are automatically identified in an asset using Adobe's Sensei AI capabilities.